crocandr/docker-openvpn/README.md

 Enable UDP 1194 port for OpenVPN.

-You have to load tun modul into the host kernel if not loaded by default:
+You have to load tun module into the host kernel if not loaded by default:

 ```
 modprobe tun
 ```

-The ip forward is enabled in docker by default.
-But please check it and enable if nessesarry.
+The IP forward is enabled in docker by default.
+But please check it and enable if necessary.

 ```
 cat /proc/sys/net/ipv4/ip_forward